excitedneon/ai-bot-problem/README.md

 Development
 -----------
+1. Install [VRTK](https://github.com/thestonefox/VRTK) and [SteamVR](https://www.assetstore.unity3d.com/en/#!/content/32647) (or the Oculus SDK if you're using a Rift) into Assets/AssetStoreTools.
-Open this directory as a project in [Unity3D](https://unity3d.com).
-If you want to build your own distributable, select File->Build Settings..., select your platform and preferred options, and press Build.
+2. Open this directory as a project in [Unity3D](https://unity3d.com).
+3. If you want to build your own distributable, select File->Build Settings..., select your platform and preferred options, and press Build.

 Credits
 -------